 Once you obtain working experience, it is time to amp up your game.
 How so?
 By getting an advanced degree like a Master’s degree in Data Science, or Data Analytics, or Big Data Management.
 Having an advanced degree will enhance your resume and open up new vistas for employment in high-level data analysis positions.
 Naturally, your prospective salary package will also increase by a great extent if you have a Master’s degree or equivalent certification.

 Job Outlook of Big Data Analysts

-According to the predictions of the World Economic Forum, Data Analysts will be in high demand in companies all around the world by 2020.
+According to the predictions of the World Economic Forum, Data Analysts will be in high demand in companies all around the world.
 Furthermore, the US Bureau of Labor Statistics (BLS) maintains that employment opportunities for market research analysts, including Data Analysts, will grow by 19% between 2014 to 2024.
 This is hardly surprising since the pace at which data is increasing every day, companies will need to hire more and more skilled Data Science professionals to meet their business needs.
 All said and done, the career outlook of Big Data Analysts looks extremely promising.

 What are you waiting for?
 We’ve provided you with all the vital information you need to gear up for a career as a Big Data Analyst.
 The ball’s in your court!